COOKIE POLICY

 Where your personal data is held and transfers abroad

-Personal data may be shared with our affiliated company, CSI Clinical Services International GmbH, located in Germany (see above: ‘Who we share your personal data with’).
+Personal data may be shared with our affiliated companies, CSI Clinical Services International GmbH, located in Germany, and CSI Clinical Services International LLC, located in the United States of America (see above: Who we share your personal data with).

 Under UK and European data protection laws, we can only transfer your personal data to a country or international organisation abroad in certain circumstances.
 We will ensure that where your personal data is transferred abroad, it does so in accordance with applicable laws.
 This may include an adequacy decision being in place in relation to the country that is in receipt of your personal data or we may have in place appropriate safeguards to protect your personal data, including the use of approved Standard Contractual Clauses and/or Data Transfer Agreements, where deemed safe.
-Alternatively a specified transfer exception may apply.
+Alternatively, a specified transfer exception may apply.

 How long your personal data will be kept

-We will keep your personal data while you have an account with us or we are providing products and services to you.
+We will keep your personal data while you have an account with us or while we are providing products and services to you.
 Thereafter, we will keep your personal data for as long as is necessary.

 We will not keep your personal data for longer than necessary.
 Different retention periods apply for different types of personal data.
 When it is no longer necessary to keep your personal data, we will delete or anonymise it.